 - You have diabetes and you are age 40 to 75.

 - Your 10-year risk of heart attack or stroke is 7.5% or above and you are age 40 to 75.

 Statins not as clearly recommended for these people

-For some people, it's not as clear if they need to take a statin.
-You and your doctor will need to look at your overall health and any other risks you have for heart attack and stroke.
+For some people, it's not as clear if they would benefit from a statin.
+To help you decide, you and your doctor can look at your overall health and any other risks you have for heart attack and stroke.

-- Your family history of early heart disease.
-Early heart disease means you have a male family member who was diagnosed before age 55 or a female family member who was diagnosed before age 65.
+- Your family history of early coronary artery disease.
+Early coronary artery disease means you have a male family member who was diagnosed before age 55 or a female family member who was diagnosed before age 65.

 - Grundy SM, et al. (2018).
 2018 AHA/ACC/AACVPR/AAPA/ABC/ACPM/ADA/AGS/APhA/ASPC/NLA/PCNA guideline on the management of blood cholesterol: A report of the American College of Cardiology/American Heart Association task force on clinical practice guidelines.
 Journal of the American College of Cardiology, published online November 8, 2018: S0735.
 DOI: 10.1016/j.jacc.2018.11.003.
 Accessed January 28, 2019.

 To learn more about Healthwise, visit Healthwise.org.